 Newport Harbour is situated in the Island’s county town at the navigable head of the River Medina, some 5 miles south from the port of Cowes.
 Whilst it is primarily a leisure harbour users should be aware that there are still commercial shipping movements; these include 'Blade Runner'.

-The main resident and visitor moorings within Newport Harbour are a short, easy walk from the centre of Newport, and a broad range of shops, restaurants and other facilities including a cinema and public houses.
+The main resident and visitor moorings within Newport Harbour are a short, easy walk from the centre of Newport; this offers a broad range of shops, restaurants and other facilities including a cinema and public houses.
 A local authority run leisure centre is also available nearby.
 Public transport is readily available to other parts of the Isle of Wight, making Newport Harbour a great destination for the sailing family.

 To reach Newport Harbour from Cowes proceed down the Medina River.
 Shallow points are marked by red buoys on the port side and green buoys on the starboard.
 On the east bank, the approach to Newport Harbour is identified by large white beacons with pairs of horizontal red lights showing at night.
 When lined up, these beacons bear a course of 192º T and show the approach channel to the harbour.

-Users should be aware that the majority of the harbour dries out completely at Low Water.
+Users should be aware that the majority of the harbour dries out at Low Water.
 High Water Spring tides give an average 2.5m depth in the approach channel and at the visitors’ pontoons, but this may increase depending on weather conditions.
 The Neap high tide depth is 1.8m.
 It is advised that fin keeled boats should lie against the quay walls south of the visitors’ pontoons.

 View the Annual Harbour Report (629KB 13 pages)

-Boat repairs, gas and dry storage for approximately 50 boats is available from Odessa Marine boatyard on the west bank and a chandlery is next door at Little London.
+Boat repairs, gas and dry storage for approximately 50 boats is available from Odessa Marine boatyard which is situated on the west bank at Little London.